yiwan330445/rcc/docs/recipes.md

    arguments, and it is most accurate way to declare CLI form, but it is also most spacious form.

+### What are `devTasks:`?

+They are tasks like above `tasks:` define.
+But they have two major differences compared to normal `tasks:` definitions:

+1. They are for developers at development machine, for doing development time activities and tasks.
+They should never be available in cloud containers, Assistants or Agents.
+Developer tools can provide support for them, but their semantics should be only valid in development context.
+2. They can be run like normal tasks, by providing `--dev` flag.
+But durng their run, all `preRunScripts:` are ignored.
+Otherwise environment is created and managed as normal tasks, but without pre-run scripts applied.

+Their primary goal is provide developers way to use same tooling to automate their development process, like normal `tasks:` provide ways to automate robot actions.

 ### What is `condaConfigFile:`?

 This is actual name used as `conda.yaml` environment configuration file.